BBolaSamy/Currency-Converter/README.md

 To keep local storage bounded, the app **purges historical rates older than 30 days** during refresh.

-### Optional encryption (if required)

-If you require at-rest encryption (e.g., compliance), you can switch the SQLite backend to **SQLCipher** while keeping the same table schema and repository/data-source design.
-Typical approaches:

-- Use a SQLCipher-enabled SQLite implementation for Flutter (SQLCipher build), or a Drift-compatible SQLCipher package.
-- Store the encryption key securely (platform keystore/keychain).

 ## Historical data

 The app fetches last 7 days by requesting the **date endpoint** (`/{YYYY-MM-DD}`) for each day (cached in Drift).